vincentndo/Mini_Places_Challenge/README.md

 and of course free to think up new ones.
 We're excited to see what you come up with!

-You're encouraged to use Caffe as the provided example is done in Caffe, and the instructors are more equipped to help you out with it, but you're free to use any software you like, and furthermore you're free to design your model and learning schemes however you like.
+You're encouraged to use PyTorch as the provided example is done in PyTorch (check the official tutorial [here](http://pytorch.org/), but you're free to use any software you like, and furthermore you're free to design your model and learning schemes however you like.
 (Don't buy this whole "deep learning" craze?
 Hand-engineer away!)